For the Hospital/Clinic Administrator

 For the Patient

-The Nuclear Medicine Exam – Viewing Both Function and Structure
+The Nuclear Medicine/PET Imaging Exam – Viewing Both Function and Structure

 Mobile Nuclear medicine imaging is a specialized area of diagnostic radiology that enables physicians to evaluate bones, cardiac blood flow and organ function to detect the presence of disease, infection or other dysfunction.
 These “physiologic images” of specific body processes are used to assess a wide variety of medical conditions that cannot be seen on other imaging tests.
 Furthermore, nuclear medicine imaging often identifies abnormalities very early in the progression of a disease.